CoderDojoTC/python-minecraft/README.md

 Example Python scripts for use with Minecraft at CoderDojo Twin Cities.

 The actual MCPi API v0.1_1 has been unceremoniously included in this repository in the interest of getting students up and running quickly.
+It was obtained from [pi.minecraft.net](http://pi.minecraft.net/).

+Go [here](/SETUP_README.md) for instructions on how to get your environemnt up and running.

 Coordinate System
 ------------------
 Most coordinates are in the form of a three integer vector (x,y,z) which address a specific tile in the game world.
 (0,0,0) is the spawn point sea level. (x,z) is the ground plane and Y is towards the sky.
+In other words, x is left and right, z is forward and backward, and y is up and down.

 ![Minecraft's odd x-y-z coordinate system](/ignoreme/coordinates.png)